adrybakov/wulfric/docs/source/contribute/tests.rst

 Unit tests
 ==========

-All unit tests are located in the "tests" directory.
+All unit tests are located in the "src/wulfric/_tests" directory.
 To run the tests use (on Linux and MacOS)::

-    make test
+    wulfric test

 Structure of the "tests" directory loosely follows the structure of the "src/wulfric" directory.